 Contrary to some popular misconception, bats are not “flying rats”.
 Indeed, bats are not even of the rodent order and are instead chiropterans.
-Globally, the order Chiroptera, from the Latin meaning “hand wing”, is currently composed of 18 families, about 174 genera and more than 900 species.
-Chiropterans are subdivided into two main groups, called suborders: the Megachiroptera, which holds the Old World fruit bats, sometimes called “flying foxes”; and the Microchiroptera, which essentially contains any bat that isn’t a fruit bat.
+Globally, the order Chiroptera, from the Latin chiro meaning 'hand' and the Greek pteron for 'wing', is currently composed of 18 families, about 174 genera and more than 900 species.
+Chiropterans are subdivided into two main groups, called suborders: the Megachiroptera, which holds the Old World fruit bats, sometimes called “flying foxes”; and the Microchiroptera, which essentially contains any bat that isn't a fruit bat.
 There are some 164 species of fruit bat, grouped into 41 genera in a single family, the Pteropodidae.
 The Microchiroptera is the larger of the suborders, consisting of the remaining 17 families, 133 genera and somewhere in the region of 743 species.
-Of the microchiropterans, the most diverse family is probably the Phyllostomidae, or the New World leaf-nosed bats, with 49 genera, while the largest family is the Vespertilionidae (vesper or “evening” bats), with an impressive 308 species divided into 34 genera.
+Of the microchiropterans, the most diverse family is probably the Phyllostomidae, or the New World leaf-nosed bats, with 49 genera, while the largest family is the Vespertilionidae (vesper or 'evening' bats), with an impressive 308 species divided into 34 genera.

 The taxonomy of bats is far from universally agreed and there are several different proposed taxonomies.
 In more recent years, the advancement of molecular sequencing techniques has provided a clearer picture on how different bat species are related, but there's more to be done.
 For the purposes of this article, I have opted to follow the scheme presented by David Macdonald in his 2001 revision of The New Encyclopedia of Mammals.